MakieOrg/Makie.jl/docs/reference/plots/specapi.md

 # Usage in convert_arguments

-    !!! warn
+!!! warning
-    we haven't decided yet how to forward keyword arguments from `plots(...; kw...)` to `convert_arguments` for the SpecApi in a more convenient and performant way.
+    It's not decided yet how to forward keyword arguments from `plots(...; kw...)` to `convert_arguments` for the SpecApi in a more convenient and performant way.
 Until then, one needs to use the regular mechanism via `Makie.used_attributes`, which completely redraws the entire Spec on change of any attribute.

 You can overload `convert_arguments` and return an array of `PlotSpecs` or a `FigureSpec`.
 The main difference between those is, that returning an array of `PlotSpecs` can be plotted like any recipe into axes etc, while overloads returning a whole Figure spec can only be plotted to whole layout position (e.g. `figure[1, 1]`).